znotfireman/oss-tales/README.md

 - Be as close to Block Tales as possible: artwork, GUIs, animations, sound effects, et cetera.
-- Have an organized codebase that can be easily extended for modding
+- Have an organized codebase that can be easily extended for modding with good developer DX
 - NOT be a complete 1:1 recreation/decompilation of Block Tales, not only do I have to decompile and risk a ban (my main savefile already has 24 hours on it) but also it isn't as fun